 Kelly and James Gordon have a love for the early American lifestyle and country living.
-With the revival of an interest in early American craftsmanship and old word trades such as blacksmithing and woodworking they decided now was the time to share their passion with everyone.
-They set out to purchase a Bed and Breakfast/Farm Stay operation where they can offer adult education in traditional American crafts.
+With the revival of interest in early American craftsmanship and old world trades such as blacksmithing and woodworking, they decided now was the time to share their passion with everyone.
+They set out to purchase a bed and breakfast/farm stay operation where they could offer adult education in traditional American crafts.

-Halifax town and South Boston share in the rich history of the greater Halifax County, an area that boasts some of the finest examples of 19th century agricultural developments and fine architecture.
-South Boston was the sight of the strategic victory where by Major General Nathaniel Greene’s Southern Field Army was able to achieve the Crossing of the Dan on February 14, 1781 – an event that is counted as a catalyst for the eventual defeat of the British.
+The town of Halifax and South Boston share in the rich history of the greater Halifax County, an area that boasts some of the finest examples of 19th century agricultural developments and fine architecture.
+South Boston was the site of the strategic victory whereby Major General Nathaniel Greene’s Southern Field Army was able to achieve the Crossing of the Dan on February 14, 1781 – an event that is counted as a catalyst for the eventual defeat of the British.